cheminfo-js/peptide/README.md

 ## Isoelectric Point

+pKa of amino acids is based on https://en.wikipedia.org/wiki/Amino_acid.

+#### calculateCharge(sequence, ph)

+Calculate the charge for a specific amino acid sequence.
+The sequence should be entered in the form "HAlaGlyOH".
+Please take care about the N and C terminal end.
+You may use the methods "convertAASequence" to create such a sequence from other format.

+__Arguments__

+* `sequence` - string with the amino acids sequence
+* `ph` - ph for which to calculate the charge.
+Default: 7.0

 #### calculateIEP(sequence)

 Calculate the isoelectric point for a specific amino acid sequence.
 The sequence should be entered in the form "HAlaGlyOH".